Consensys/doc.web3signer/docs/HowTo/Store-Keys/Use-Hashicorp.md

 ## Create the Known Servers File

-The file is required if TLS is enabled, to disable TLS set [`tlsEnabled`](../../Reference/Key-Configuration-Files.md#hashicorp-vault) to `false`.
+The known servers file is required if TLS is enabled, to disable TLS set [`tlsEnabled`](../../Reference/Key-Configuration-Files.md#hashicorp-vault) to `false`.

-Specify the file location in the [`tlsKnownServersPath`](../../Reference/Key-Configuration-Files.md#hashicorp-vault) option.
+Specify the location of the known servers file in the [`tlsKnownServersPath`](../../Reference/Key-Configuration-Files.md#hashicorp-vault) option of the [signing key configuration file].

 The file contents use the format `<hostame>:<port> <hex-string>` where: